legacycode/bitcoind-docker/README.md

 This documentation focus on running Docker container with _docker-compose.yml_ files.
 These files are better to read and you can use them as a template.
 For more information about Docker and Docker compose visit the official [Docker documentation][2].

-## Supported tags and respective Dockerfile links
+## Supported tags and architectures

+This bitcoind images supports following tags for e.g. Linux, Raspberry, Pine64 etc.:

 -   [`latest`](https://github.com/legacycode/bitcoind-docker/blob/latest/Dockerfile) [`v0.19.0.1`](https://github.com/legacycode/bitcoind-docker/blob/v0.19.0.1/Dockerfile) [`v0.19.0`](https://github.com/legacycode/bitcoind-docker/blob/v0.19.0/Dockerfile) [`v0.18.1`](https://github.com/legacycode/bitcoind-docker/blob/v0.18.1/Dockerfile) - stable bitcoind builds

--   [`nightly`](https://github.com/legacycode/bitcoind-docker/blob/nightly/Dockerfile) - nightly bincoind builds (do not use in production)
+This images supports following architectures [(more info)](8):

+-   `amd64` - for most desktop processors

+-   `arm7v` - for 32-Bit ARM images like Raspbian (Raspberry 1, 2, 3 and 4)

+-   `arm64` - for 64-Bit ARM images like armbian

+-   `386` - for legacy desktop processors

 ## Starting your bitcoind node